anowyeong/TipCalculator/README.md

-# TipCalculator

 # Pre-work - Tip Calculator

-Tip Calculator is a tip calculator application for iOS.
+TipCalculator is a tip calculator application for iOS.

 Submitted by: Anthony Owyeong